tutorgen/hpit_services/README.md

 The HPIT Manager can be used to quickly launch an HPIT server, configure plugins and tutors, and monitor how data is being passed between entities within the HPIT system.

-The HPIT manager can be run by typing: `python3 manager.py <command> <command_args>`
+The HPIT manager can be run by typing: `python3 manage.py <command> <command_args>`

 Depending on the command you wish to run the arguments to that command will vary.
 The command line manager for HPIT will help you along the way.
-For example typing just `python3 manager.py` will give you a list of commands that manager understands.
-Then typing `python3 manager.py your_command` will show you the arguments that that command can take and a brief overview of what that command does.
+For example typing just `python3 manage.py` will give you a list of commands that manager understands.
+Then typing `python3 manage.py your_command` will show you the arguments that that command can take and a brief overview of what that command does.

 Currently the HPIT Manager has the following commands:

-* `python3 manager.py start` will start the HPIT server, all locally configured tutors, and all locally configured plugins.
+* `python3 manage.py start` will start all locally configured tutors, and all locally configured plugins.
-* `python3 manager.py stop` will stop the HPIT server, all locally configured tutors, and all locally configured plugins.
+* `python3 manage.py stop` will stop all locally configured tutors, and all locally configured plugins.
-* `python3 manager.py status` will show you whether or not the HPIT server is currently running.
-* `python3 manager.py assets` will compile frontend assets together into a single file to ready for production deployments.
+* `python3 manage.py assets` will compile frontend assets together into a single file to ready for production deployments.
-* `python3 manager.py debug` will run the HPIT server in debug mode and WILL NOT start any plugins or tutors.
+* `python3 manage.py debug` will run the HPIT server in debug mode and WILL NOT start any plugins or tutors.
-* `python3 manager.py docs` copies this documentation file to the server assets directory.
+* `python3 manage.py docs` copies this documentation file to the server assets directory.
-* `python3 manager.py routes` lists all the routes that the HPIT Server/Router exposes to the web.
+* `python3 manage.py routes` lists all the routes that the HPIT Server/Router exposes to the web.
-* `python3 manager.py syncdb` syncs the data model with the administration database.(PostgreSQL or Sqlite3)
+* `python3 manage.py syncdb` syncs the data model with the administration database.(PostgreSQL or Sqlite3)
+* `python3 manage.py indexdb` strategically indexes the databases, and in particular MongoDB for faster performance.
-* `python3 manager.py mongo <dbpath>` Initializes MongoDB database.
+* `python3 manage.py mongo <dbpath>` Initializes MongoDB database and starts the mongoDB server.
-* `python3 manager.py test` runs the suite of tests for components within HPIT.
+* `python3 manage.py test` runs the suite of tests for components within HPIT.
+* `python3 manage.py admin` turns a user account into an admin, or deactivate admin for a user account.

 ##<a name="ConfigToc"></a> The Tutor and Plugin Configuration